UK health chiefs issue new warning about Nipah virus

 It comes as two cases of the deadly virus have been confirmed in West Bengal, according to Indian authorities.

 Nipah can be spread from animals to humans, and it can also be transmitted through contaminated food or directly from person to person.
-It is estimated 40 to 75 per cent of those infected will die, the UKHSA added.
+It is estimated 40 to 75 per cent of those infected will die, according to the UKHSA.

 It was first identified in 1999 during an outbreak among pig farmers in Malaysia and Singapore.
 Fruit bats tend to help the virus circulate, though the UKHSA said there is evidence it can infect other animals, including pigs, dogs, cats, goats, horses and sheep.